D5185, 5185, 25035

 On March 14th it was left to 25035 to handle the last passenger trip for a Class 25 in regular service.
 The train locomotive, recently outshopped 47424, failed on the 1V05 07.09 Holyhead - Cardiff service at Chester.
 25035 took the service to Crewe where both machines were replaced.
 The following day at tea-time 25035 was withdrawn, moving to Basford Hall on the morning of the 19th.

-Its March 14th 1987 and 25035 works the last passenger train to be hauled by a Class 25.
-Left & centre view at Chester, right view is Crewe.
-(More info in text above).
+Its March 14th 1987 and 25035 works the last passenger train to be hauled by a Class 25, seen above waiting to depart from Chester.

 Photograph courtesy Mark Jones